Fresnel lantern

 A Fresnel lantern (pronounced frəˈnɛl or fruh-nel) is a common lantern used in theatre that employs a Fresnel lens to wash light over an area of the stage.
-The lens produces a wider, soft-edged beam of light, which is commonly used for back light and top light.
+The lens produces a wider, soft-edged beam than a spotlight or key light, and is commonly used for back light and top light.

+Description

-The distinctive lens has a 'stepped' appearance instead of the 'full' or 'smooth' appearance of other lenses.
-This allows the lens to have a much greater curvature than would otherwise be practical.
-The lens focuses the light by tilting each ring of glass slightly more toward the center as the distance is increased from the center of the lens.
+The distinctive lens used in a Fresnel lantern is named after its inventor, Augustin-Jean Fresnel, who developed it for use in lighthouses.
+It has a 'stepped' appearance instead of the 'full' or 'smooth' face of other lenses.
+This allows the lens to focus the light by tilting each successive ring of glass slightly more steeply as its distance increases from the center.
 If the glass were completely flat, this would cause a corresponding pattern of circles of light, so Fresnel lenses are usually stippled on the flat side.
 This pattern of small bumps helps to break up the light passing through the lens and gives Fresnels their characteristic soft beam.
-This means that the intensity of the light is consistent across the spread of the beam of light, as opposed to being less intense around the edges as in an ERS.
-The stepped lens design causes less heat buildup than does a plano-convex lens of the same angle.
+This means that the intensity of the light is consistent across the spread of the beam of light, as opposed to being less intense around the edges as in an ellipsoidal reflector spotlight (ERS).

-These lenses are named after their inventor, Augustin-Jean Fresnel, who developed the lens initially for use in lighthouses.
+The stepped lens design also causes less heat buildup than does a plano-convex lens of the same angle.